11 Psychology Internships for High School Students

 Eligibility: Current junior or senior high school student

 The Intramural Research Program is offered by the National Institute on Drug Abuse (NIDA) on the Johns Hopkins Bayview Campus.
-It is an interdisciplinary opportunity for students interested in learning more about drug abuse and its impacts on mental health and human psychology.
+It is an interdisciplinary opportunity for students interested in learning more about drug abuse and its impact on mental health and human psychology.
 As a branch of the National Institute for Health, this is a popular program that can serve as a stepping stone for students interested in conducting research in psychology.
-Students from marginalized backgrounds are especially encouraged to apply for this paid opportunity, where you can meet new students and develop meaningful relationships.
+Students from marginalized backgrounds are especially encouraged to apply for this opportunity.

 Location: Gettysburg, PA